 Emanuele Rossi

-I am a final-year PhD student at Imperial College London, working on Graph Neural Networks and supervised by Prof. Michael Bronstein.
-Until November 2022, I also worked as a Machine Learning Researcher at Twitter.
-Prior to that, I was at Fabula AI, a startup developing a deep learning technology to detect fake news, which was then acquired by Twitter in June 2019.
-Previously, I completed an MPhil at the University of Cambridge and a BEng at Imperial College London, both in Computer Science.
+I earned my PhD from Imperial College London, working on Graph Neural Networks under the supervision of Prof. Michael Bronstein.
+During my PhD, I also worked as a Machine Learning Researcher at Twitter, focusing on both foundamental research and applied product problems.
+Prior to that, I was part of Fabula AI, a startup creating deep learning technology for fake news detection, subsequently acquired by Twitter in 2019.
+My educational background includes an undergraduate degree from Imperial College London and a master’s degree from the University of Cambridge, both in Computer Science.

 News